 As a BDC, we are prohibited under the 1940 Act from knowingly participating in certain transactions with our affiliates without the prior approval of our independent directors, or in some cases, the prior approval of the SEC.
 For example, any person that owns, directly or indirectly, 5% or more of our outstanding voting securities will be our affiliate for purposes of the 1940 Act and we will generally be prohibited from buying or selling any security from or to such affiliate, absent the prior approval of our independent directors.
 The 1940 Act also prohibits "joint" transactions with an affiliate, which could include investments in the same portfolio company (whether at the same or different times), without prior approval of our independent directors and, in some cases, the SEC.
 If a person acquires more than 25% of our voting securities, we are prohibited from buying or selling any security from or to such person, or entering into joint transactions with such person, absent the prior approval of the SEC.
 Similar restrictions limit our ability to transact business with our officers or directors or their affiliates.
 As a result, we will be limited in our ability to negotiating the term of any investment (except with respect to price) in instances where we are participating in such investments with other funds managed by GSC Group.
-Generally, we will be prohibited from knowingly making an investment in securities of a portfolio company that is already held by GSC Group or any other fund managed by GSC Group.
-However, if a portfolio company offers additional securities and existing securities are held by us and GSC Group or other funds managed by GSC Group, then we may participate in a follow-on investment in such securities on a prorata basis.
-As a BDC, the restrictions and protections of the 1940 Act will be applicable, therefore we will be prohibited from entering into transactions with our affiliates.
+Generally, we will be prohibited from knowingly making an investment in securities of a portfolio company that is already held by GSC Group, then we may participate in a follow-on investment in such securities on a pro-rata basis.
+As a BDC, the restrictions and protections of the 1940 Act will be applicable, therefore we will be prohibited from entering into transactions of the 1940 Act will be applicable, therefore we will be prohibited from entering into transactions with our affiliates.